stolostron/rhacm-docs/install/install_connected.md

       newTag: "1.0.0-SNAPSHOT-2020-03-13-23-07-54"
   ```

 3. Create the multiclusterhub-operator objects by applying the `.yaml` definitions in the `multiclusterhub-operator` directory.
-Enter the following command:
+Enter the following command: <!-- From the deploy directory -->

   ```
   kubectl apply -k multiclusterhub-operator/